 3 Education Make FASET GSA1 Assessments Simple Mandatory Assessments are required every 5 years

-The safety netting industry is one of the trades where operatives need to be reassessed to renew their card every FIVE YEARS, on FASET’s GSA1 Assessment coure.
+The safety netting industry is one of the trades where operatives need to be reassessed to renew their card every FIVE YEARS via an assessment called a GSA 1.
 This practical and theory assessment for net riggers is a mandatory requirement.
 The practical element requires a 100% pass.
 The theory allows for two incorrect answers.

 3 Education provides this service across the UK and strictly abides by the rules FASET have set.
 This means candidates do fail and have to undergo additional training.
 It is NOT simply “turn up and pass.”